-It opened in late 2007, on the southwest edge of downtown L.A., right next to the Staples Center and the L.A.
+The former Nokia theatre opened in late 2007, on the southwest edge of downtown L.A., right next to the Staples Center and the L.A.
 Convention Center.

-While the huge Staples Center, with its 20,000 seats, is fine for giant arena shows, the new 250,000-square-foot Nokia (with only 7,100 seats) offers a far more intimate concert experience.
+While the huge Staples Center, with its 20,000 seats, is fine for giant arena shows, the 250,000-square-foot theatre (with only 7,100 seats) offers a far more intimate concert experience.
 And a more upscale one, with posh seats, great acoustics, lots of leg room, and perfect sightlines.
 No baseball stadium-style nosebleed seats here...

-Although the 180-foot-wide Nokia stage is the largest in L.A. (and flanked by gigantic LED screens), the farthest seat in the house is just 220 feet away from the stage.
+Although the 180-foot-wide Microsoft stage is the largest in L.A. (and flanked by gigantic LED screens), the farthest seat in the house is just 220 feet away from the stage.
 Of course, you can expect to pay more for tickets as well...
 Orchestra seats for the opening night Eagles concert sold for $265.

-The L.A./O.C. region already has a large number of venues for live concerts & shows, besides Staples, we already have the Gibson Amphitheatre, the Honda Center, the Greek Theatre, the Cerritos Center, the Orange County Performing Arts Center , the Shrine Auditorium, the Forum, the Grove of Anaheim and the still new Kodak Theatre - not to mention the Pantages, the Hollywood Bowl and the Music Center.
+The L.A./O.C. region already had a large number of venues for live concerts & shows, besides Staples, we already had the Gibson Amphitheatre, the Honda Center, the Greek Theatre, the Cerritos Center, the Orange County Performing Arts Center , the Shrine Auditorium, the Forum, the Grove of Anaheim and the still new Kodak Theatre - not to mention the Pantages, the Hollywood Bowl and the Music Center.

 So why build another theatre?

 The answer is that a lot of people are sold on the coming renaissance of downtown Los Angeles.